elgentos/hyva-vat-switcher/README.md

-# Hyva VatSwitcher
+# Elgentos Hyva VatSwitcher

-Adds a vat switcher to the header component to let customer decide on how to show their prices; including or excluding VAT.
+Adds a B2B VAT switcher to the header component to let customer decide on how to show their prices; including or excluding VAT.
 The decision is saved to the browser storage.